Jajnesh/Kotlin_21BCTC81/readme.md

-## Solutions to 5 Kotlin practice questions.
+## Notes and Solutions to Kotlin practice problems.